The circular economy minimises waste – savings and revenue from side streams

 The multi-stage processes of the metal and chemical industry often involve the risk of the various chemicals and metals dissolving in water and this wastewater being released, for example in the form of overflow, into watercourses or mixing with clean groundwaters.
 As a result of tightening environmental requirements and legislation, attention has already been paid to the amount of residues, and side streams are recovered more effectively by utilising, among other things, more modern membrane techniques and evaporators.

 In addition to closed water cycles, the side streams from the water cycle can have value just as they are.
 For example, part of the metals and chemicals extracted from water can be reutilised, thus reducing the environmental load and the need for purchased chemicals, while at the same time increasing the yield of the finished product in the production process.

 Circular economy in industry – from waste to savings

 In the food and dairy sector, lactose and various fats are an interesting side stream with a monetary value.
 However, they are often disposed of with wastewater and end up benefiting third parties, as industry is required to pay gate fees in order to get rid of these streams.
 The same applies to many meat industry side streams, such as bones.
-As some 10% of bone weight is fat, bones could be utilised for the manufacture of biodiesel, for example.
+As some 10% of the bone weight is fat, bones could be utilised for the manufacture of biodiesel, for example.
 The recovery and utilisation of side streams have increased, though.

-“The thermal energy contained in biogas can be utilised efficiently while the company avoids gate fees on biowaste, the costs related to the primary energy and the transport of the fuel used for energy production and, in the best-case scenario, at least part of the wastewater fees, if wastewater slurries are also used locally in biogas production.”
+“The thermal energy contained in biogas can be utilised efficiently while the company avoids gate fees on biowaste, the costs related to the primary energy and the transport of the fuel used for energy production and, in the best-case scenario, at least part of the wastewater fees if wastewater slurries are also used locally in biogas production.”